iron-software/IronPdf.Examples/tutorials/dotnet-core-pdf-generating/README.md

 <a style="text-decoration: none" href="/img/tutorials/dot-net-core/47.png" target="_blank">
 <img src="/img/tutorials/dot-net-core/47.png" alt="" class="img-responsive add-shadow img-margin" style="max-width:100%;"></a>

-Here's a summary of the essential Docker commands you need to know:
+Below are essential Docker command lines for navigating and managing containers:

-- `Docker images` => Lists all Docker images currently installed on this system.
+- `Docker images` — Lists all Docker images currently available on this system.
-- `Docker ps` => Displays all containers that are currently running.
+- `Docker ps` — Displays all containers that are currently running.
-- `Docker ps -a` => Shows all containers, including those that are stopped.
+- `Docker ps -a` — Shows all existing containers on the machine, regardless of their status.

 ### 8.3.
-Deploying on a Linux Container
+Deploying to a Linux Container

+Deploying your .NET Core applications within Linux containers offers enhanced portability and consistency across different environments.
+Follow the steps below to start using Linux containers for your .NET applications.

 <a style="text-decoration: none" href="https://ironpdf.com/img/tutorials/dot-net-core/38.png" target="_blank">
 <img src="https://ironpdf.com/img/tutorials/dot-net-core/38.png" alt="" class="img-responsive add-shadow img-margin" style="max-width:100%;"></a>